Vice Vukov: Biography

 Vukov was born in Šibenik.
 In 1959, he achieved instant fame by winning the Opatija Music Festival in his singing debut, with the song "Mirno teku rijeke" (Rivers Are Calmly Flowing).
 During the 1960s, he was one of the most popular singers in Yugoslavia, appearing at the Eurovision Song Contest 1963 with the song "Brodovi" (Ships) and at the Eurovision Song Contest 1965 with the song "Čežnja" (Longing).

 In the aftermath of the 1971 Croatian Spring movement, he was branded a Croatian nationalist by Yugoslav authorities and had his apartment searched by the police during the 1972 wave of arrests of Croatian Spring leaders.
 Vukov was touring Australia at the time.
-His wife warned him not to return to Yugoslavia to avoid arrest, so instead he went to live in France, returning to Yugoslavia four years later in 1976.
+His wife warned him not to return to Yugoslavia to avoid arrest, so instead he went to Paris where he lived with his parents-in-law, returning to Yugoslavia four years later in 1976.
 By that time, the authorities had lost interest in his case, but his singing career was effectively over; he was blacklisted, barred from performing publicly and all his records were pulled out of stores.

 In 1978, he graduated from the University of Zagreb's Faculty of Humanities and Social Sciences (FFZG) majoring in philosophy and Italian.

 In 1989, an album of his new songs, albeit without his name on the cover, reappeared in Croatian music stores, signalling the political change.
 Later that same year, Vukov made a public comeback with a series of 14 sold-out concerts at the Vatroslav Lisinski Concert Hall in Zagreb.